 A basic buyer persona could consist of details such as demographics, interests, and behavioral traits.

-Awareness, Consideration, Decision
+The Buyer’s Journey: Awareness, Consideration, Decision

 These are the three stages of every buyer’s journey.
-Raising awareness means introducing new customers to your brand.
+Raising awareness means introducing new potential customers to your brand.
 For newcomers, there’s no better resource than blogs.
 That’s where they’ll get all the relevant information about a service or a product, including more details on your brand.
-That’s where you also help them crystalize the nature of the problem they’re trying to solve.
+That’s where you also help them pinpoint the nature of the problem they’re trying to solve.

 Finally, your customers who are ready to make a decision could use free resources such as demos, coupons, and consultations to help them decide to buy your product or service.

 Why is it important to know the stages of the buyer’s journey?
 Because you can’t serve new customers with free resources — they still don’t know enough to care about your coupons.
-Likewise, customers who are on the verge of buying your product don’t need blogs to inform them about what the product is.
+Likewise, people who are on the verge of buying your product don’t need blogs to inform them about what the product is.

 You’ll need different types of content to meet the needs of customers who are at different stages of their journey.